 We have a prior approval underwriting process, managed by our underwriting team whose experience brings valuable knowledge to the process.

 Meeting borrower needs

 Our underwriting process has a flexible range of options to meet a variety of borrower needs.
-We are able to offer an Early Rate-Lock when locking the interest rate is a priority for the borrower.
+We are able to offer an early rate-lock when locking the interest rate is a priority for the borrower.
 Additionally, we offer a Standard Delivery option to rate-lock at the completion of the underwriting evaluation.

 Clearly defined requirements

-We define our underwriting package requirements in our underwriting checklist.
+We define our underwriting package requirements in our underwriting checklists.
 Underwriters work with our Seller/Servicers to review the underwriting package, determine its completeness and provide feedback as well as information on any additional information required.

 Strong investor & capital markets interest

 We have expertise in processes and standards for underwriting, credit and servicing.
 Investors and the capital markets have recognized this expertise and our loan performance with strong interest in our Multifamily securities, providing us with a highly competitive funding advantage.

 We begin by having one of our producers provide a quote.
 Our underwriters then work with our Lenders to review a set of clearly defined underwriting package components and provide feedback on any additional information required.